Canal Place One

 Moving in and Moving Out – Unit Owners

 5. Furniture and belongings must be moved in and out via the loading dock and freight elevator (see "Delivery of Large Items).
+[This requirement may be waved during the freight elevator renovations or if construction next door significantly hinders dock access.
+Please speak with the lobby office manager for more information.]

 Moving In and Moving Out – Tenants